hapijs/hapi/API.md

         - `after` - a string or array of strings of plugin names this method must execute after (on the same event).
 Otherwise, extension methods are executed in the order added.
         - `bind` - a context object passed back to the provided method (via `this`) when called.
+           Ignored if the method is an arrow function.
         - `sandbox` - if set to `'plugin'` when adding a [request extension points](#request-lifecycle) the extension is only added to routes defined by the current plugin.
 Not allowed when configuring route-level extensions, or when adding server extensions.
 Defaults to